COVID-19 case locations and contact tracing

 Everyone should continue to take steps to help protect themselves and their community:

-- If you have any COVID-19 symptoms, even if mild, get tested immediately and self-isolate, even if you’re fully vaccinated.
+- If you have any COVID-19 symptoms, even if mild, use a rapid antigen test immediately and self-isolate, even if you’re fully vaccinated.
+This is really important if you are, or if you live, work or spend time with vulnerable people.

-- Continue to check-in and out of all venues using QR codes.
+- Continue to check-in and out of all venues using QR codes where they are available.
 If you can’t check-in using a mobile phone, you can check-in using the COVID-19 check-in card available through the Service NSW website.